andreashandel/flowdiagramr/auxiliary/docsfordevelopers/documentation.md

 * `update_interactions` - sets the interaction column to `TRUE` if the direct_interaction is `TRUE` and then removes the direct_interaction column that is no longer necessary.
 Used in `prepare_diagram`.

+* `update_tofroms` - updates the to/from columns in the edges data frames to be the character label for the to/from variable rather than the numeric id.

 ### Materials inside the /inst folder